 A healthy and filling option, the recipe makes 2-4 servings depending on whether you fancy it as a snack or a meal replacement.
 Just blend everything together and enjoy or freeze for later.

-Make-ahead smoothies allow busy mornings to become slightly less chaotic.
+I hope you are no longer wondering “can you freeze homemade smoothies”.
+Because Make-ahead smoothies allow busy mornings to become slightly less chaotic.
 Whether you prefer to blend first for a frozen smoothie treat or freeze the ingredients for an instant smoothie fix, using your freezer really helps make smoothie making quick and easy.